What is greenwashing?

 The term greenwashing was first coined in 1986 by environmentalist Jay Westerveld in an article where he decried the common practice of hotels asking guests to reuse towels to help conserve energy.
 Westerveld claimed that those same hotels did little to help the environment and that the towel request was an act of greenwashing.

-In an era where increasing numbers of consumers as well as governments are interested in taking actions that will be environmentally responsive, there has been a growing emphasis on environmental, social and governance (ESG).
+In an era where increasing numbers of consumers as well as governments are interested in taking environmentally responsible actions, there has been a growing emphasis on environmental, social and governance (ESG) initiatives in companies.
 The need to demonstrate ESG efforts has led to many organizations making environmental claims that have turned out to be greenwashing.

 How does greenwashing work?

 Companies can also greenwash initiatives with vague claims that don't provide real data or scientific validation for the claims.
-Using terms like sustainable, green or eco-friendly -- or just claiming to be "good for the planet" or "better for the environment" -- can help organizations appear to be greener.
-However, the reality of such nonspecific terms is that they can be -- and often are -- used without supporting evidence or facts that are easily relayed to the consumer.
-As such, an organization is simply labeling or promoting a product or service as being green, when in fact there is no undeniable, verifiable evidence that it is somehow more environmentally sustainable.
+Using terms such as sustainable, green or eco-friendly -- or just claiming to be "good for the planet" or "better for the environment" -- can help organizations appear to be greener.
+However, the reality of such nonspecific terms is that they can be -- and often are -- used without supporting evidence or facts that could be easily relayed to the consumer.
+As such, an organization is simply labeling or promoting a product or service as being green, when in fact there is no undeniable, verifiable evidence that it is more environmentally sustainable.

 From an ESG perspective, greenwashing also occurs when a company has stated corporate policies about being green that don't match what the company has publicly implemented.